In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 - 5:2 Method: Learn how to practice this method and get a meal plan here.

-What I like about these three methods is that the longer fasts will allow you to get into ketosis and stay there for a few hours without stressing your body too much as you won’t be fasting every day.
+What I like about these three methods is that the longer fasts will allow you to get into ketosis and stay there for a few hours without stressing your body too much, as you won’t fast every day.

 Using Intermittent Fasting for Metabolic Flexibility Video

-Intermittent fasting is an effective tool to train your body to use both fat and glucose for energy.
-That is why it is incredibly effective both for weight loss and overall health.
+Intermittent fasting is an effective tool to train your body to use fat and glucose for energy.
+That is why it is incredibly effective for weight loss and overall health.
 No more uncontrollable food cravings, no tracking calories or macros!
 Total food freedom as you learn to discover your true hunger cues.
-Using intermittent fasting for metabolic flexibility has changed my life that’s why I made it my life goal to help others do the same.
+Using intermittent fasting for metabolic flexibility has changed my life, so I made it my life goal to help others do the same.